jedick/chem16S/README.md

 ### Chemical metrics of 16S rRNA-based community reference proteomes

-This R package combines **taxonomic classifications** with **reference proteomes** of archaea and bacteria to generate the amino acid compositions of **community reference proteomes**.
-Taxonomic classifications can be read from output files of the [RDP Classifier](https://sourceforge.net/projects/rdp-classifier/) or from `phyloseq-class` objects created using the Bioconductor package [**phyloseq**](https://doi.org/doi:10.18129/B9.bioc.phyloseq).
+This R package combines **taxonomic classifications** of high-throughput 16S rRNA gene sequences with **reference proteomes** of archaea and bacteria to generate the amino acid compositions of **community reference proteomes**.
+Taxonomic classifications can be read from the output of the [RDP Classifier](https://sourceforge.net/projects/rdp-classifier/) or from `phyloseq-class` objects created using the Bioconductor package [**phyloseq**](https://doi.org/doi:10.18129/B9.bioc.phyloseq).

 The amino acid compositions of community reference proteomes are used to calculate chemical metrics such as **carbon oxidation state** (*Z*<sub>C</sub>) and **stoichiometric hydration state** (*n*<sub>H<sub>2</sub>O</sub>).
 Lower *n*<sub>H<sub>2</sub>O</sub> is associated with increasing salinity in samples from the Baltic Sea: